Ulmus laciniata: Pests and diseases

-Cultivation
+Cultivation and uses

 The species was introduced to the West in 1905, but remains uncommon in cultivation.
 A specimen, obtained from the Leon Chenault nursery in Orléans, stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.
 The tree was comprehensively evaluated in the Netherlands in the 1950s as a potential source of anti-fungal genes for use in the Dutch elm hybridization programme, but was found intolerant of all but the most sheltered and humid conditions.

 Trees planted in England at the Sir Harold Hillier Gardens (sole accession died 2007) and as part of Butterfly Conservation's elm trials at Great Fontley have confirmed the Dutch assessment Trees grown from seed commence flowering in their eighth year.
 The Dutch elm breeding programme revealed that the tree has a relatively high degree (39% seed viability) of self-fertility.
 The species is very difficult to propagate from hardwood cuttings, even under mist, often rooting but failing to leaf.
 However, the tree was propagated and marketed in the UK by the Hillier & Sons nursery, Winchester, Hampshire, from 1948, but sales were very low, with only three sold from 1962 to 1977.

 There are no known cultivars of U. laciniata, nor is it known to be in commerce.

+The Ainu people traditionally use the bark of the tree for producing Ainu bark cloth.